This policy sets out how the College handles personal information about people in line with the current data protection legislation and guidance.

 - Ensuring compliance with law and national guidance

-- Promoting risk assessment and mitigation of IG/IT risks, using a risk management processes and escalating to the Corporate Risk Register
+- Promoting risk assessment and mitigation of IG/IT risks, using a risk management processes and, where necessary, escalating to the Corporate Risk Register

 - Providing advice to staff on using, maintaining, transferring and sharing sensitive information